ewaldmire/ascender/docs/prompting.md

 For the POST action to launch, data for "prompts" are provided as top-level keys in the request data.
-There is a special-case to allow a list to be provided for `credentials`, which is otherwise not possible in Ascender API design.
+There is a special-case to allow a list to be provided for `credentials`, which is otherwise not possible in climber API design.
 The list of credentials provided in the POST data will become the list for the spawned job.